 However, when choosing between energy plans, you have to look at more than just the price.

-In order to effectively choose the rate plan—whether natural gas or electricity, or a combination of traditional and green energy—you need to know your needs so you can identify the specifics of each plan that will work best for you.
+In order to effectively choose the rate plan—whether natural gas electricity, or a combination of traditional and green energy—you need to know your needs so you can identify the specifics of each plan that will work best for you.

 LEARN MORE: Why Alberta Electricity Bills are Getting Higher — and What you can do About it